Polaron Transformed Canonically Consistent Quantum Master Equation: Theoretical Framework

 \subsection{Model}

 We consider a standard open quantum system model consisting of a system (described by a Hamiltonian $H_S$) connected to a bath ($H_B$) via a system-bath interaction ($H_{SB}$).
-The total Hamiltonian is given by
+The total Hamiltonian~\footnote{The above Hamiltonian does not include the renormalization term (also commonly known as the counter term) of the Caldeira-Leggett model, however, our approach outlined in this work can be easily adapted to include this term if needed.} is given by

 and the state of the system is given by a density matrix $\rho \in\mathcal{H}_S \otimes \mathcal{H}_B$.
 The bath is modeled as an infinite collection of free bosons with frequencies $\omega_k$, described by the Hamiltonian